 How to Prevent a Gritty Texture

-Bake in the oven for 30 minutes, covered.
+Step 2 – Bake in the oven for 30 minutes, covered.
 Remove the cover, and stir the mixture with a wooden spoon.
-As you can see, after 30 minutes, some of the liquid has already started to be absorbed by the cornmeal -- but it still looks quite loose.
+At this point, the mixture will still look quite loose.

-Bake for an additional 15 minutes, then check for doneness.
-Continue baking and checking for doneness until polenta is cooked through.
-It may take you an additional 30 minutes, depending on the type of cornmeal you purchase.
+Step 3 – Continue baking and checking for doneness until polenta is cooked through.
 Be patient here, time is everything.

-Leftover polenta can be stored in an airtight container in the fridge for 3 to 5 days.
+Leftover polenta can be stored in an airtight container in the fridge for 3 – 5 days.

 You can reheat a single serving of leftover polenta in the microwave in 30 second intervals, stirring between each interval.
 Just make sure to add a splash of milk or water to thin it out.
 For larger servings, reheat on the stove with a splash of milk or water to help thin it out.